How doctors and a ‘Ketamine Queen’ took advantage of Matthew Perry and played a role in his death, according to prosecutors | KRDO

 And Iwamasa, Perry’s assistant, pleaded guilty to one count of conspiracy to distribute ketamine causing death, the US attorney’s office said.
 CNN has reached out to Iwamasa’s attorney for comment.

+“We were and still are heartbroken by Matthew’s death, but it has helped to know law enforcement has taken his case very seriously,” the Morrison family said in a statement obtained by CNN.

+“We look forward to justice taking its course and we’re grateful for the exceptional work of the multiple agencies whose agents investigated Matthew’s death.
+We’re hoping unscrupulous suppliers of dangerous drugs will get the message.”

-CNN’s Hannah Rabinowitz, Scott Glover, John Miller, Lisa Respers France, Cheri Mossburg and Kelly McCleary contributed to this report.
+CNN’s Hannah Rabinowitz, Dan Heching, Scott Glover, John Miller, Lisa Respers France, Cheri Mossburg, Kelly McCleary, Christina Zdanowicz, Taylor Romine and Cindy Von Quednow contributed to this report.

 The-CNN-Wire